vebalaji/buggycarsrating/README.md

 #### Configuration properties

-Parameters required for the tests are provided externally through a configuration file which is present in the Intellij Project folder under "config/config.properties"
+Parameters required to run the tests are provided externally through a configuration file which is present in the Intellij Project folder under "config/config.properties"

 Example: appurl, username, password, firstname, lastname, gender, age, address, hobby etc.